 Transition Is Difficult

-Choosing the right option is just winning half the battle.
-The other half is emotionally preparing for the move of your loved one.
-The transition from a place where your loved one has stayed for years to a senior living facility is not an easy one.
-There is always that apprehension about how your loved one will adjust to the new environment.
-It can also be an emotional time as your loved ones might start feeling guilty that they are becoming a burden.
+Choosing the right option is only half the battle.
+The other half is emotionally preparing for your loved one’s move.
+The transition from a place where your loved one has stayed for years to a senior living facility is not easy.
+There is always apprehension about how your loved one will adjust to the new environment.
+It can also be an emotional time as your loved one might start feeling guilty that they are becoming a burden.
 They may go into denial that their current living situation no longer suits their needs.

 The caregiver may also feel guilty – that they should be solely taking care of their loved one.
 The caregiver has to consider if they are compromising their own quality of life while devoting their time and energy to the care of their loved one.
 Sometimes, it might be overwhelming for a single person.
 It may be better for both the loved one and the caregiver that a full team of professionals at a facility is looking after them.

 It’s OK to take a step back and take some time before making this decision.
 We suggest writing down your questions on a piece of paper.
 We will be happy to answer each and every one of them.
 It is important to realize that you are not alone.
 Eventually, we all have to go through this incredibly challenging process.
 We also suggest talking this out with friends and family – get their feedback.

 Caregivers should visit the community with their loved ones and take a tour of the facility.
 At the Del Monte Assisted Living & Memory Care, we encourage you to schedule a tour to see the facility yourself.
 Keep your list of questions handy and speak to an advisor.
 Also speak to the residents and hear how they handled the transition and how they are faring now as compared to their previous living conditions.
 Share the story of your loved one with the other residents.
 This will help to create a bond with the other residents and make the transition easier.

 What is important is to understand and discuss is that this move is for the benefit of your loved one.
 They will be living a better, safer life at the facility.